-- Lq.
-A new stormwater management facility shall only be permitted where it has been demonstrated by the Proponent through an approved Environmental Assessment or similar planning process that the location of discharge from the stormwater retention pond will ensure the safety of the drinking water system. - m-r.
-New development dependent on sanitary sewers and related pipes, shall only be permitted where it has been demonstrated by the Proponent through an approved Environmental Assessment or similar planning process, that the location for the sanitary sewer and related pipes will ensure the safety of the drinking water system. - A.S.
-New facilities for the storage of sewage shall only be permitted where it has been demonstrated by the Proponent through an approved Environmental Assessment or similar planning process that the location of the facility will ensure the safety of the drinking water system. - t.
+- s.
+New facilities for the storage of sewage shall only be permitted where it has been demonstrated by the Proponent through an approved Environmental Assessment or other applicable planning process that the location of the facility will ensure the safety of the drinking water system. - t.
 New development which includes roads and parking lots of greater than 2000 square meters require a salt management plan, to manage the future use of road salt, as part of a complete application.
 These plans should include, but not be limited to mitigation measures regarding the design of the parking lot, roadways, and sidewalks to minimize the need for repeat application of road salt. - u.
 Below Grade Snow Storage Facilities that are 0.01 hectares in size or greater. - v.
 At or Above Grade Snow Storage Facilities that are greater than 1 hectare in area, except in emergency scenarios. - w.
-Aggregate Extraction Sites requiring the storage of fuel where the amount of fuel stored is greater than 250 Litres, within the Toronto and Region Source Protection Area. - e-x.
+Aggregate Extraction Sites requiring the storage of fuel where the amount of fuel stored is greater than 250 Litres, within the Toronto and Region Source Protection Area. - x.
 Within the Lake Simcoe watershed, agricultural uses which include livestock grazing and pasturing that generate nutrient units at a rate that is greater than 1 nutrient unit per acre.